 - EMOTIONAL WELL BEING Use works of art to help create mindful opportunities for reflection.

-Join us for a memorable summer experience at the Museum in 2022!
-Registration opens in February.
+Join us for a memorable summer experience at the Museum.
+Registration is now open for Summer 2022.

 Support Our Education Programs